tompos2/rcno-reviews/README.txt

 * Normalized the minimum rating a book can receive as per the Google Rich Snippets spec
 * Re-worked the book cover upload modal to only allow image upload or media gallery select
 * Settings page color picker now supports RGBA colors for transparency
-* Moved aggregate rating item to inside reviewed item schema
+* Moved aggregate rating item to inside the reviewed item schema
 * Added setting to disable the book or review JSON-LD schema markups from book reviews

 = 1.11.2 =
-* Fixed display bug in review calendar widget (an extra cell padding was being added to 1st week of March)
+* Fixed display bug in review calendar widget (an extra cell padding was added to 1st week of March)

 = 1.11.1 =
 * Fixed a debug issue with `flush_rewrite_rules`
-* Fixed a issue with fetch book data from remote API
+* Fixed an issue with fetch book data from remote API

 = 1.11.0 =
 * Users are now able to select and reorder the book metadata they want displayed on reviews